How Screen Narrative Works

 - Setting a question;

-However, at certain points in this process, the filmmaker, like any writer, may want to introduce a new character, cut to a different line of action, or introduce a completely new sequence.
+However, at certain points in this process, the filmmaker may want to introduce a new character, cut to a different line of action, or introduce a completely new sequence.
 Filmmakers have developed special techniques to alert the audience to a new paragraph or chapter, through the use of specific transitions, changes in the music, changing the soundscape or using sounds that bridge a cut.
 These alert audiences subliminally that they are about to see something new.

 Documentaries, or factual texts, are often narrated and can therefore be observational.
 Here the line of questioning is based around questions set by verbal narration; the sounds and images often do not structure the narrative on their own as in a fictional film, but are linked by the exposition contained within the narration.
-That said, it is critical that film readers are aware that most modern factual films, documentaries and news reports make use of many of the conventions, techniques and artifices of the ‘continuity system’ to support their meanings.
+That said, it is critical to be aware that most modern factual films, documentaries and news reports make use of many of the conventions, techniques and artifices of the continuity system to support their meanings.
 Therefore, awareness of this language is a key component of citizenship as well as twenty-first century literacy.

-One of the key ways you can examine and discuss any moving image text is using the three 'Cs and Ss'.
+One of the key ways you can examine and discuss any film is using the three 'Cs and Ss'.
 This is a way of focusing a viewing or discussion on specific elements of film language and storytelling.
 We have provided detailed information and a worksheet here.